vinoth2930/aws-app/WINDOWS.README.md

 Step 5 — App works locally but not from outside?
 If the app runs fine inside the EC2 but is unreachable from your mobile or other devices, the Windows Firewall is blocking outside traffic.
-Run this in PowerShell to open the port: powershellnetsh.exe advfirewall firewall add rule name="Nodejs Port 80" dir=in action=allow protocol=TCP localport=80 Then verify the AWS Security Group also has an inbound rule allowing the same port (80 or 3000).
+Run this in PowerShell to open the port: netsh.exe advfirewall firewall add rule name="Nodejs Port 80" dir=in action=allow protocol=TCP localport=80 Then verify the AWS Security Group also has an inbound rule allowing the same port (80 or 3000).

 Step 6 — Keep Node.js running permanently